Combat Your Sedentary Lifestyle Using This 1 Strategy

 So what is this secret strategy?

-Get up from your seat.
+Get up from your seat, and get up often.

 "A 2008 Study in the American Journal of Epidemiology showed that Americans sit on average for 7.7 hours per day"

 Shocking Statistics On Sedentary Living

 According to the CDC exercise recommendations, the average adult should participate in moderate exercise for 150 minutes a week.